 A measured dosing spoon is provided, marked for doses of 2.5 mL and 5 mL.
 Rinse the spoon with water after each administration and before storage.

-What are possible food and drug interactions associated with Noxafil?If Noxafil is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Noxafil with any of the following: astemizole, atazanavir, calcium channel blockers, cimetidine, cisapride, cyclosporine, digoxin, efavirenz, ergot alkaloids (e.g., ergotamine, dihydroergotamine, methylsergide, methylergonovine, ergonovine, or bromocriptine), esomeprazole, halofantrine, metoclopramide, midazolam, phenytoin, pimozide, quinidine, rifabutin, ritonavir, sirolimus, statins for lowering cholesterol, tacrolimus, terfenadine, vincristine, and vinblastine.
+What are the possible food and drug interactions associated with this medication?If Noxafil is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your healthcare provider before combining Noxafil with any of the following: alprazolam, anti-HIV medications (such as atazanavir, efavirenz, fosamprenavir, or ritonavir), blood pressure/heart medications known as calcium channel blockers (such as diltiazem, nifedipine, or verapamil), certain statins, cimetidine, cyclosporine, digoxin, ergot alkaloids, esomeprazole, glipizide, metoclopramide, midazolam, phenytoin, pimozide, quinidine, rifabutin, sirolimus, tacrolimus, triazolam, vincristine, or vinblastine.

-Can I receive Noxafil if I am pregnant or breastfeeding?The effects of Noxafil during pregnancy and breastfeeding are unknown.
-Talk with your doctor before taking this drug if you are pregnant, planning to become pregnant, or are breastfeeding.
+May I receive this medication if I am pregnant or breastfeeding?The effects of Noxafil during pregnancy and breastfeeding are unknown.
+Do not take Noxafil if you are breastfeeding.
+Tell your healthcare provider immediately if you are pregnant, plan to become pregnant, or are breastfeeding.

-What should I do if I miss a dose of Noxafil?Take the missed dose as soon as you remember it.
+What should I do if I miss a dose of this medication?If you miss a dose of Noxafil, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.

-How should I store Noxafil?Store at room temperature; do not freeze.
-Keep container tightly closed.
+How should I store this medication?Store at room temperature.

 - Common Side Effects of AntidepressantsFind out about common and not-so-common side effects of antidepressants and how to manage them.